chanshiyucx/blog/journal/004-interview-simulation.md

 I think the biggest challenge would be building user trust through the interface.
 When people book car repairs online, they're dealing with expensive services and may not know the workshop.
 The frontend has to instantly convey trustworthiness through clear pricing and seamless booking flows.

 Technically, integrating with multiple workshop systems while maintaining consistent user experience would be challenging - each workshop has different data formats and processes.

+### UX considerations

+> What UX considerations are important for a web application?

+I think some key UX considerations for a web application include making sure users get the information they need right away.
+I'd start with progressive disclosure—showing the essentials first, like location and availability, and then letting users dive into more details if they want.
+Mobile-first design is critical since many users operate on mobile.

+Provide clear next steps and contact information to reduce anxiety about what happens next.

+> How would you approach building trust in an online car repair booking interface?

+Trust is crucial for car repair bookings since people are dealing with expensive services from unfamiliar providers.

+I'd focus on transparency - clear upfront pricing, detailed service descriptions, no hidden fees.
+Social proof through real reviews, workshop certifications, and clear business information.
+A reliable booking process with confirmations, updates, and easy support contact.

+The interface needs to look professional and provide easy cancellation options.
+If users know they can easily change bookings and reach real people for help, they're more likely to trust the initial booking.

 ### Questions